QuTech-Delft/cQASM-spec/README.md

 > JvS: This currently does NOT appear to be the case; you just end up with an empty subcircuit.
 Which seems unintuitive.

 It should be noted that classical flow control fully superseded the subcircuit syntax.
 Therefore, programs that require classical flow control should probably avoid using subcircuits.
-However, while technically superseded, subcircuits still allow repitition to be specified very easily.
+However, while technically superseded, subcircuits still allow repetition to be specified very easily.
 For this reason they are not deprecated.

 Qubit gates (almost exactly 1.0)